 The Atopica dosage for dogs is 2.2 mg/lbs (5 mg/kg) as a single daily dose for 30 days.
 After that, the frequency of use can be decreased to every other day or twice per week.
 The goal is to achieve the minimum frequency that yields therapeutic effects.

 Atopica tablets come in several strengths – 10 mg, 25 mg, 50 mg, and 100 mg.
-However, they cannot be crushed or opened, which means finding your dog’s right dosage will take some combinations.
-Here is a short explanation on how to combine the Atopica strengths:
+However, they cannot be crushed or opened, which means finding your dog’s right dosage may require multiple capsules, sometimes of different strengths.
+Here is a short explanation of how to combine the Atopica strengths:

 Atopica medication is also available in the form of an oral solution (100mg/ml).
-However, the oral suspension form is more convenient for use in cats.
+However, the oral suspension form is intended for use in cats.

 Before the veterinarian prescribes Atopica for your dog, they will carefully evaluate the situation and consider both the benefits and possible adverse reactions.

 Once you have the Atopica, there are some special precautions for handling and storage.
-For example, the cyclosporine capsules must not be broken, crushed, or opened.
-Also, you must always wear gloves and then wash hands after handling.
+The cyclosporine capsules must not be broken, crushed, or opened.
+Also, you must always wear gloves and then wash your hands after handling.

 The medication should be stored in its original unit-dose container at room temperature and out of reach of children.
 Since Atopica is not for human use, seek medical advice and provide the label or package insert to your physician in case of accidental ingestion.